-David Davis MP talks about the UK’s upcoming Brexit debate, and the role he thinks he will play.
-In a 40-minute conversation, the Former Europe Minister and Conservative Leadership candidate lacerates the European Union, the UK Foreign Office and Prime Minister David Cameron’s negotiating tactics.
+David Davis MP talks about the UK’s upcoming Brexit debate, and the role he thinks he will play during the European Union referendum campaign and beyond.
+In a 40-minute conversation, the Former Europe Minister and Conservative Leadership candidate lacerates the EU, the UK Foreign Office and Prime Minister David Cameron’s negotiating tactics.

 An extended interview with author Michael Lewis – described by Bloomberg News as the “America’s most important living writer” – on the US Presidential elections, the state of financial journalism, the euro, America’s place in the world, and the newly-released movie of his book “The Big Short”.